umijs/umi/packages/umi-plugin-auto-externals/README.md

 # umi-plugin-auto-externals

-Simple way to external in umi.
+A simple way to external in umi.

 ## Usage